 If you are an international student (outside the European Union/EEA) you will be required to apply for either a Tier 4 student visa or a Short-term study visa.
 You will require a Certificate of Acceptance of Studies (CAS) from the University of Glasgow in order that you can make a Tier 4 visa application.
 We will issue CAS to all international students who have received and accepted an unconditional offer, normally from three months prior to the start of the programme and you usually get a decision on your visa within 3 weeks.
 If you want to apply for a Short-term study visa we will issue a letter of support.
-If you opt for a Tier 4 visa, please note that if you decide not to return to Glasgow for Mobility period 4, sponsorship of your Tier 4 visa will be withdrawn (at the point it is known that you will not return).

 You can check visa processing times for your country HERE.

 If you are applying for a Tier 4 visa then you will require a Confirmation of Acceptance for Studies (CAS) before you can make a visa application.